k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 \-     B: A powerful ETL engine that allows you to connect to remote DBs and execute complex data queries.

-\-     C: A development engine that allows you to write enrichment functions and execute them on your schema.
+\-     C: A development engine that allows you to write functions and execute them on your schema tables.

 \-     D: A resilient, multi-tenant web-service publishing engine.